 Try unlimited digital access

 link your account for free access.
 Start here

-Jake Gyllenhaal looks haunted and hungry in “Nightcrawler” in which he plays a petty thief turned amoral freelance news photographer.
+Jake Gyllenhaal, looking haunted and hungry, plays a petty thief turned amoral freelance news photographer in Los Angeles.

 Moviegoers likely won’t forget the mystery thriller “Before I Go to Sleep,” thanks to leads Nicole Kidman, Colin Firth and Mark Strong.

 Daniel Radcliffe taps into his devilish side in “Horns,” about a man who sprouts horns after being suspected in the murder of his